Scizoo/MultiProxyTool/readme.md

 ARPPOISONER => Infects the network, so that the traffic of a given victim
 			   is redirected to the proxy. (only http atm)

+SSLSTRIP    => Strip the secure HTTPS connections to a HTTP connection.
+Atm not supported
+               with ARPPOISONING!

 ------------------------------------------------------------------------
 # How-To
-The start the proxy you need to modify the config.json.
+To start the proxy you need to modify the config.json.
 You can create new config files for your needs.

 After you setup the config file you can start the proxy with: